 If you have symptoms of scleritis, you should see an ophthalmologist as soon as possible.
-Scleritis left untreated can lead to vision loss.
+Without treatment, scleritis can lead to vision loss.

 During your exam, your ophthalmologist will:

-Your ophthalmologist may work with your primary care physician or other specialists to help diagnose you.
-Blood tests, imaging tests, or other testing may be needed.
+Your ophthalmologist may work with your primary care doctor or a rheumatologist (doctor that treats autoimmune diseases) to help diagnose you.
+Blood, imaging or other testing may be needed.

-Scleritis is a serious condition that can lead to loss of vision.
-So scleritis needs to be treated as soon as you notice symptoms.
+Scleritis needs to be treated as soon as you notice symptoms to save your vision.

 Treatment varies depending on the type of scleritis.
 Treatment can include:

-- nonsteroidal anti-inflammatory drugs (like aspirin or ibuprofen) for pain and inflammation
+- nonsteroidal anti-inflammatory drugs (NSAIDs) like aspirin or ibuprofen for pain and inflammation

 - eye solutions or antibiotics

-- immunosuppressive drugs (drugs that weaken the immune system) when the condition is severe
+- immunosuppressive drugs (drugs that weaken the response of the immune system) when the condition is severe

 In severe cases, surgery may be needed.
 This can help repair the eye and stop further loss of vision.